8 Tips for Creating Compelling Nonprofit Job Postings

 The language used in job descriptions can have a big impact on the diversity of your applicant pool.
 Certain word choices can signal to candidates that they won’t belong at your organization, even if that wasn’t your intent, which could cause you to lose out on exceptional talent.

-It’s always worth double checking your posts to ensure they use inclusive language—like gender-neutral pronouns and job titles—before you hit post.
-(This can also help you catch any stray typos!)
-If you’re not sure where to start, there are a variety of tools, such as Textio and Textmetrics, that can help you identify unconscious bias and adjust your language.
+It’s always worth double checking your posts to ensure they use inclusive language like gender-neutral pronouns and job titles,before you hit publish.
+This can also help you catch any stray typos!

 6. Don’t shy away from talking about inclusion

-Many job descriptions include an equal opportunity employer statement—often buried right at the bottom.
-But without surrounding inclusive language to back them up, these statements can sometimes come across as canned.
+Many job descriptions include an equal opportunity employer statement often buried right at the bottom; however, without surrounding inclusive language to back them up, these statements can sometimes come across as canned.

 7. Emphasize skills and results over education and experience